Some Trump records taken to Mar-a-Lago clearly marked as classified, including documents at ‘top secret’ level

 The concern that the former president or his inner circle may have brought classified documents to an unsecure location provides a potential line of political attack for critics of Trump, who during the 2016 campaign repeatedly railed against Clinton for her handling of classified material and insisted she should be in jail.
 The FBI investigated Clinton for possibly mishandling classified information in connection with her use of a private email server while she was secretary of state.

 Investigators found 110 emails that contained classified information at the time they were sent or received in the group of 30,000 that Clinton later turned over for review, including eight email chains that contained information that was “top secret” at the time they were sent.
-But the Justice Department ultimately decided not to charge Clinton, after the FBI determined they could not prove she intended to mishandle sensitive material.
+But the Justice Department ultimately decided not to charge Clinton, after the FBI determined it could not prove she intended to mishandle sensitive material.

 Some analysts said Trump could now find himself in the crosshairs of a similar probe.
 But others urged caution.